 In brief:

-• The rapid runup in interest rates and resulting deal activity slowdown have meaningfully reset property valuations from early 2022 peaks, offering opportunities to invest in select, high-quality assets at significant discounts.
+- The rapid runup in interest rates and resulting deal activity slowdown have meaningfully reset property valuations across all sectors from early 2022 peaks.

-Commercial real estate (CRE) investors weathered a challenging period since mid-2022 as markets reacted to the surge in interest rates and a sharp slowdown in available investment capital.
-Overall transaction volumes throughout 2023 remained sharply lower than the peaks reached in 2021 and early 2022.
-This softness in deal activity has prompted a significant pricing reset that has been both broad and deep, often irrespective of property fundamentals.
+Commercial real estate (CRE) investors have weathered a challenging period since early-2022, as markets have adjusted to the surge in interest rates and pullback in available investment capital.
+Over the past 18 months, transaction volumes have fallen 60% below their early 2022 peak.1 Irrespective of property fundamentals, which we believe remain sound, this softness in deal activity has prompted a significant pricing reset that has been both broad and deep.
 The result for investors with capital to deploy: a tremendous potential buying opportunity for high-quality assets.

 Dissonance between valuations and fundamentals offers opportunity